Skagen Painters, Summer Festival, Sand, Sea & Sunlight

 11. Tour – Råbjerg Mile, Blokhus…

-Skagen is in fact multifaceted: world-class art, renowned painters, a famous garden, spectacular dune landscapes, awe-inspiring sunsets, a vibrant cultural scene, great shopping opportunities, Nordic cuisine, location of the oldest music festival in Denmark, Skagen Festival, and not least, the meeting point of two large seas whose strong waves clash together just above the northern tip of Jutland.
+Skagen is multifaceted: world-class art, renowned painters, a famous garden, spectacular dune landscapes, awe-inspiring sunsets, a vibrant cultural scene, great shopping opportunities, Nordic cuisine, location of the oldest music festival in Denmark, Skagen Festival, and not least, the meeting point of two large seas whose strong waves clash together just above the northern tip of Jutland.

 Once an original artists’ colony with the artists gathering in Brøndum’s garden, today a vibrant town in North Jutland, still having a touch of its unique past at various locations dispersed across the old fishing town – this is the authentic Skagen!